 It will be worthwhile to compare these models to the linear models produced by linear or logistic regression.

-An ensemble of decision stump can be described with pictures of the weight of the success votes given according to each feature.
+An ensemble of decision stumps can be described with pictures of the weight of the success votes given according to each feature.
 Linear models instead give us just a single number for each feature.
 That number describes the slope of a line.
 For logistic regression, this line describes how much the odds of being a success vs a failure increases as the value of that feature increases.
 It is analogous to a picture like the ones we saw above but now a straight line like this:

 Just like an ensemble of decision stumps, the logistic regression model gets a weight by seeing where the example falls on the picture for each feature and then predicts success if the sum of those weights exceeds some value.